Principles for Climate Action in Maryland

 Maryland Climate Coalition proposes the following principles to guide Maryland on the path to a clean, renewable, just and equitable energy future.
 All actions, public and private, taken to address the climate crisis in Maryland should:

 - Comprehensively address climate change by reducing and eventually eliminating greenhouse gas emissions to reduce the impacts of climate change, sequestering carbon in soils and forests, and adapting to those impacts that cannot be avoided.
 Adapting to the impacts of climate change includes ensuring local resilience against natural disasters through science-based planning and protecting public health, especially in the most impacted and vulnerable communities in collaboration with those communities.
-Action to address climate change must be consistent with scientific understanding, in particular the findings of the most recent 2018 report of the UN Intergovernmental Panel on Climate Change and the Paris 2015 Agreement goal of limiting global temperature rise to 1.5oC.
+Action to address climate change must be consistent with scientific understanding, in particular at a minimum, the findings of the most recent 2018 report of the UN Intergovernmental Panel on Climate Change and the Paris 2015 Agreement goal of limiting global temperature rise to 1.5oC.

 - Support investment in green technology and infrastructure, prioritizing the needs of disadvantaged and underserved communities, both urban and rural.
 The transformation of our economy must be both equitable and just.
 As the transition from fossil fuels to clean, renewable energy occurs, we must address any disruption to workers and communities currently dependent on fossil fuel industries and provide economic security for workers and communities who may be harmed by changes to the economy, including loss of current industries, divestment and exclusion of unsustainable practices.